Create and Install Serialized Item/Equipment Records at a Site

 Manufacturers are defined in 'Supplier.
 Open' (CRS620).

-…the purchase price, if known.
-This can be defaulted from the purchase order line.
-The price paiged for the equipment is indicated here, but additional charges such as transportation, insurance can also be considered to gain a better picture of the equipment's total price.
+This field indicates the purchase price, if known.
+The field can use the default value from the purchase order line.
+The price paid for the equipment is indicated here, but additional charges such as transportation, insurance can also be considered to gain a better picture of the equipment's total price.

 This price can be analyzed against the cost of maintenance to begin to build up a picture of the maintenance cost versus the purchase cost.

-…the currency in which the purchase price was paid.
+This field indicates the currency in which the purchase price is paid.

 Currencies are defined in 'Currency.
 Open' (CRS055).